tom91136/COMS10002_W9/README.md

 ##Compile

-Modify references for SDL2 to `-I/Library/Frameworks/SDL2.framework/Headers`
+Modify references for SDL2 to `-I/Library/Frameworks/SDL2.framework/Headers` and add the flag `-framework SDL2`.

 For example, given: